not-ani/ani-website-rewrite/src/pages/writing/do-it-yourself.md

 ---
-title: You have to do it yourself
+title: You have to be willing to do it yourself

 layout: ../../layout/blog.astro
 ---